Software-Engineering-I-Group-1/Equation-Deckbuilder-Roguelike/README.md

 Abhiram Garre
 Orion Golden
 Phyo Naing

+Nicholas came up with the story and art.
+He and Phyo worked on the UI of the game.
-We are all the software developers of this game, and Nicholas came up with the story and art.
+We are all the software developers of this game.

 ## Software Requirements Specification: